bradhaywood/KelpX-Sweet/README.md

 ## bridge

-Bridges are cool, please check out the Kelp documentation for more information on what they do and how they work.
+Bridges are cool, so please check out the Kelp documentation for more information on what they do and how they work.

 ```perl
 bridge '/users/:id' => sub {